wenzel-lab/SiMoRa-microscope/README.md

 * Where to connect 12V PSU to laser engine
 * Where to mount laser driver on laser engine?
 * How/where to mount "DC 12v 3a 4pin PMW PC CPU fan temperature controll thermostat speed controller" (ZHIYU, ZF1X4L) and how many of the three units do I use?
+* Where does the spectrometer lens come from (part number, supplier)?

 needed:
 * 2x imperial 2-56 screws (ca. 5mm) to fix the laser head to the laser "clamshell"